docusign/sample-app-mygovernment-nodejs/README.md

 The traffic ticket and passport application use cases require a payment gateway to be active on your developer account.
 For these examples, the Stripe gateway service is used.
 Follow the instructions below to set up payments on your account.

 1. Select the Stripe button on the [**Payments**](https://admindemo.docusign.com/authenticate?goTo=payments) page in your developer account.
 2. For development, you can skip the Stripe account application by using the **Skip this account form** link at the top of the page.
-An enabled Stripe payment gateway is now associated with your DocuSign developer account and is shown under **Payment Gateway**.
+An enabled Stripe payment gateway is now associated with your Docusign developer account and is shown under **Payment Gateway**.
 3. Save the **Gateway Account ID** GUID to your .env file and update the other relevant settings under **Payment configuration**.

 ## Running MyGovernment